-- Title I Part A Grants would receive \$500 million less than requested, but \$500 million more than in FY2002. - Teacher Quality would receive \$100 million more than the request and the FY2002 amount. - Rural Education would be level funded at \$163 million; no funds were requested. - The FIE would receive \$227 million more than requested but \$522 million less than the FY2002 amount. - IDEA Part B Grants to States would receive \$500 million less than requested but \$500 million more than the FY2002 amount. - Pell Grants would receive \$337 million more than the request but \$114 million less than the FY2002 amount of \$11.3 billion (which includes the \$1.0 billion supplemental enacted through P.L.
+- ESEA Title I Part A Grants would receive \$500 million less than requested, but \$500 million more than in FY2002. - Teacher Quality would receive \$100 million more than the request and the FY2002 amount. - Rural Education would be level funded at \$163 million; no funds were requested. - The FIE would receive \$227 million more than requested but \$522 million less than the FY2002 amount. - IDEA Part B Grants to States would receive \$500 million less than requested but \$500 million more than the FY2002 amount. - Pell Grants would receive \$337 million more than the request but \$114 million less than the FY2002 amount of \$11.3 billion (which includes the \$1.0 billion supplemental enacted through P.L.
 107-206, August 2, 2002). - The House bill would reject the President's request to fund mandatory student loan administrative activities on a discretionary basis.

-Senate Bill, as Reported.
+Senate Bill, as Passed.
 For ED programs, the FY2003 Senate bill differs in several respects from the President's budget request.

-- Title I Part A Grants would receive \$500 million more than the FY2003 request and \$1.5 billion more than the FY2002 amount of \$10.4 billion. - A Struggling Schools Improvement Grants Initiative would receive first year funding of \$100 million; no funds are requested. - Teacher Quality would receive \$250 million more than the request and the FY2002 amount; the program was funded at \$2.9 billion in FY2002. - No funds would be provided for Charter School Facilities, and none were provided in FY2002; \$100 million is requested. - Rural Education would receive \$12 million more than the FY2002 amount of \$163 million; no funds are requested. - FIE programs would receive \$792 million more than the request and \$43 million more than the FY2002 amount of \$833 million. - Pell Grants would be funded at \$317 million more than the request but \$134 million less than the FY2002 amount of \$11.3 billion (which includes the \$1.0 billion supplemental enacted through P.L.
+- The Senate proposes \$5.0 billion for Innovative Education Programs that would provide grants to States and LEAs under ESEA Title I Part A, with funds available for any purpose specified by the ESEA, the IDEA, or the Higher Education Act of 1965 (HEA); no funds are requested for this activity. - No funds would be provided for Charter School Facilities, and none were provided in FY2002; \$100 million is requested. - Rural Education would receive \$12 million more than the FY2002 amount of \$163 million; no funds are requested. - FIE programs would receive \$652 million more than the request but \$97 million less than the FY2002 amount of \$833 million. - IDEA programs would receive \$1.5 billion more than requested and \$2.5 billion more than in FY2002. - Pell Grants would be funded at \$317 million more than the request but \$134 million less than the FY2002 amount of \$11.3 billion (which includes the \$1.0 billion supplemental enacted through P.L.
 107-206, August 2, 2002); the Senate bill would increase the maximum award to \$4,100, which is \$100 more than the requested award and the FY2002 maximum award of \$4,000. - The Senate bill would reject the President's proposal to fund mandatory student loan administrative activities on a discretionary basis.

 Pell Grants.
 The funding level for Pell Grants has been a continuing issue.
 The program provides assistance to undergraduate students based on financial need.
 Aggregate program costs depend largely on the maximum award and the number of student recipients.
-The maximum award is currently set when appropriations are enacted, often well before the start of the program year.
+The maximum award is currently set when appropriations are enacted, usually well before the start of the program year.
 The number of student awards, however, cannot be determined until the final award is claimed; this final accounting takes place after most decisions have been made on the following year's appropriations.
 Funding shortfalls for Pell Grants are not new; the Senate Appropriations Committee states that shortfalls have occurred in 6 of the past 12 years (S.Rept.
 107-156, p.
 75, May 29, 2002).